 Another example is incorporating universal design principles into the addition or renovation.
-Factors such as grab bars and comfort-height toilets in the bathroom, kitchen cabinets with accessibility features, non-slip flooring, lever handles for doorknobs and wider doorways can all make it easier for an aging adult relative to remain in the home for as long as possible.
-Including all of these things allows them to retain their independence.
+Factors such as grab bars and comfort-height toilets in the bathroom, kitchen cabinets with accessibility features, non-slip flooring, lever handles for door knobs, bathrooms on the same level as bedrooms, and wider doorways can all make it easier for an aging adult to remain in the home and retain their independence for as long as possible.

-By turning your home into a multigenerational structure through a renovation, in-law suite addition or similar approach, you can make your home meet the needs of all of your family members.
-Having an aging loved one close, while still giving them their independence, is an ideal arrangement.
+By turning your home into a multigenerational structure through a renovation, in-law suite addition, or similar approach, you can make your home meet the needs of all of your family members.
+Having an aging loved one nearby while still giving them their independence is an ideal arrangement.
 This creates a strong family dynamic in a fast-paced world where people seem to be drifting apart.